albertattard/java-boot-camp/docs/11-collections/01-arrays/00-index.md

 ## Create Arrays

-Create an integer array of 5 elements
+Create an integer array of 5 elements and initialise it.

 ```java
 package demo;